Zhabonchik/public-obsidian-vault-java-concurrency/content/_index.md

 Here you'll find our blog, research, and public notes.
 You can also [engage with the ideas directly](https://github.com/plastic-labs/blog) on GitHub.

-[Plastic](https://plasticlabs.ai) Plastic is an engineering-driven AI lab building at the intersection of machine learning and cognitive science.
+[Plastic](https://plasticlabs.ai) is an engineering-driven AI lab building at the intersection of machine learning and cognitive science.

 Our focus is developing systems that map personal identity using AI-native memory & social cognition.
 These systems enable individually-aligned agents you can trust to act autonomously on your behalf & agents with rich identities all their own.